mlochbaum/BQN/doc/shift.md

 ## Other examples

 In [Take](take.md) (`↑`), there's no way to specify the fill element when the result is longer than the argument.
-To take along the first axis with a specified, constant fill value, you can use Shift Before instead, where the right argument is an array of fills with the desired final shape.
+To take along the first axis with a specified, constant fill value, you can use Shift Before instead, where the right argument is an array of fills with the desired final shape (a more general approach is [Under](under.md)).

         "abc" » 5⥊'F'